 Her completely wild 700-800 year old trees have thousands of wild orchids which bloom during the spring harvest growing on or near the tea trees making her tea even more unique.
 The flavor packs full-bodied fruitiness, the requisite fast melting spike of bitterness and of course wild orchids.

 Notes: Small quick infusions showcase the changing flavors of each cup.
-Longer brewing times in larger quantities of water end up more homogeneous, but still very good results.
+Longer brewing times in larger quantities of water (western brewing style) end up more homogeneous, but still very good results.